2025: Blood, Sweat, and IMPACT

 1,000,000+ period care products donated since 2020.
 That's impact in action.

-Each one represents someone who didn’t have to go without, improvise, or leave early.
-Someone who could stay present, stay comfortable, and stay human.
+Each one represents someone who didn’t have to go without, improvise or leave early.
+Someone who could stay present and comfortable.

 We also expanded free access to period care across 173 workplaces, campuses, and public washrooms, making dignity part of daily infrastructure — not an afterthought.